 I don’t claim to know everything about “all things social” rather I do claim to be an avid student and a professional observer, thinker and what I learn everyday I share with others.
 My aim is to share, learn, collaborate and improve how businesses can transform into more productive social entities.
+However transformation isn’t easy because it requires a change of heart and the reframing of the mind.

 5X6 Social Media Revenue Matrix